Tyler-Oliveira/BankChan/README.md

 ## How it works

-1. User enters a prompt about USDC-Chan
+1. User enters a prompt about Bank-Chan
 2. The AI generates a themed response, dialogue, or content
 3. Optional image/audio generation APIs create media assets
 4. The final result is displayed directly on the page

 ## Features

-- AI-generated USDC-Chan personality responses
+- AI-generated Bank-Chan personality responses
 - Crypto meme and branding generation
 - Fast serverless deployment with Vercel
 - Customizable prompts and themes